 These seniors regularly face the terrible choice of buying food, paying the electric bill or paying for medications.
 People with disabilities face similar hardships.

-Hungry hurts the health of our senior citizens – and causes increased spending on health care and medications.
-Yet for many seniors and people with disabilities who qualify for NJ SNAP (food stamps), assistance can be as little as $16 a month to buy food.
+Hunger hurts the health of our senior citizens – and causes increased spending on health care and medications.
+Yet for many seniors and people with disabilities who qualify for NJ SNAP (food stamps), assistance do not receive it.